Patricia A. Carson, Ph.D.

 Overview

-Pat Carson is a partner in Kirkland's New York Office.
-She has established a reputation as a top litigator in the life sciences field.
-While she focuses her practice on patent litigation including jury and bench trials, Pat also has extensive experience counseling clients on patenting strategy, patenting evaluation and IP due diligence relating to transactions, including licensing, joint ventures and acquisitions.
+Pat Carson has established a reputation as a top litigator in the life sciences field.
+Her practice focuses on patent and trade secret litigation including jury, bench, arbitration and ITC trials.
+She has extensive experience with Hatch-Waxman litigation on behalf of innovator companies and in handling BPCIA cases.
+Pat also has substantial experience counseling clients on patenting strategy and IP due diligence relating to transactions, including licensing, joint ventures and acquisitions.
 She has represented clients in the pharmaceutical, biotechnology, chemical, medical device, consumer health care, consumer electronics and semiconductor fields.
-Pat was recognized as a “Northeast Trailblazer” by The American Lawyer in 2021.
-In fall 2018, Pat was recognized as “Litigator of the Week” by The American Lawyer in an article entitled “It’s No Secret That Kirkland Trio Crushed This Case.”
-Pat has been recognized in The National Law Journal's "Defense Hot List" feature and by Intellectual Asset Management (IAM) Life Sciences 250 — The World's Leading Life Sciences Lawyers.
-In 2013–2014, Pat was honored in Managing Intellectual Property’s IP Stars - Top 250 Women in IP, she was also selected as a "Life Science Star" by LMG Life Sciences.
-She has also been consistently named among the "World's Leading Patent Practitioners" by IAM Magazine and was listed as "Recognized Practitioner" in the 2015–2017 editions of Chambers USA.
-Pat was also recognized for her patent work in the 2021–2024 editions of Chambers USA, noting she is “trusted IP counsel for a number of market-leading life sciences clients.”
+Chambers USA has described her as “trusted IP counsel for a number of market-leading life sciences clients.”
+Pat was recognized as a “Northeast Trailblazer” by The American Lawyer in 2021 for her work related to COVID-19.
+Pat was recognized as “Litigator of the Week” by The American Lawyer in an article entitled “It’s No Secret That Kirkland Trio Crushed This Case” in connection with her complete defense verdict on behalf of her client Flexus Biosciences, a Bristol-Myers Squibb subsidiary.
+Pat has been recognized in The National Law Journal’s “Defense Hot List” feature and by Intellectual Asset Management (IAM) Life Sciences 250 — The World’s Leading Life Sciences Lawyers.
+Pat was honored in Managing Intellectual Property’s IP Stars - Top 250 Women in IP and she was also selected as a “Life Science Star” by LMG Life Sciences.
+She has been consistently named among the “World’s Leading Patent Professionals” by IAM magazine.

-Pat has a scientific background and experience as a patent examiner.
+Pat has a scientific background and was a patent examiner in the USPTO biotechnology art unit.
 She holds a Ph.D. in microbiology and immunology from Temple University School of Medicine.
 She devoted several years to postdoctoral studies at the Medical College of Virginia and the National Institutes of Health.
 She also spent several years in the U.S. Patent and Trademark Office as a patent examiner in the biotechnology group.

 Experience